Virgin Atlantic Headquarters - Cabin Crew Interview Failure

 Whilst I was performing confidence, it was recording collapse and calling me out as a fraud, because…

-I looked like a tit
+I looked like a wally

 My reflection in Virgin’s glass stared back.
 I tried focusing on the flight attendants in their stunning red, but I couldn’t visualise myself wearing that dream uniform anymore — not with my fake flight attendant scarf flapping and choking the last bit of fantasy out of me.